Resistance values under transformations in regular triangular grids: Definitions, Algorithms, Conventions and Notations

 \end{definition}

-\begin{example} If $n=3,$ (see panel A1 in Figure \ref{fig:5panels}) the upper left half consists of the triangles $\langle r,d \rangle, d=1, r=1,2.$ If $n=7$ (see Figure \ref{fig:7gridrims}) the upper left half consists of the union of the triangle sets $\langle r,d \rangle, d=1, 1 \le r \le 4,$ $\langle r,d \rangle, d=2, 3 \le r \le 4,$ and $\langle 5,3 \rangle.$ \end{example}
+\begin{example} If $n=3,$ (see panel A in Figure \ref{fig:5panels}) the upper left half consists of the triangles $T_{r,d}, d=1, r=1,2.$ If $n=7$ (see Figure \ref{fig:7gridrims}) the upper left half consists of the union of the triangle sets $T_{r,d}. d=1, 1 \le r \le 4,$ $T_{r,d}, d=2, 3 \le r \le 4,$ and $T_{5,3}.$ \end{example}

-The importance of the upper left half is the following result which captures the implications of the symmetry of the $n$-grids \cite[Corollary 9.6]{Hendel}. \begin{lemma} With $n,m$ defined as in Definition \ref{def:upperlefthalf} the edge values of all edges in $T_{n,m}$ are fixed once the edge values of the upper left half are fixed. \end{lemma}
+The importance of the upper left half is the following result which captures the implications of the symmetry of the $n$-grids \cite[Corollary 9.6]{Hendel}. \begin{lemma} With $n,m$ defined as in Definition \ref{def:upperlefthalf} all edge values in $T^{n,m}$ are determined by the edge values of the upper left half. \end{lemma}